Hackafe/lips/lip-valexiev-organizing-events.md

 #### Event Host Responsibilities:

-1. The event host must add/update/remove the event details and reserved date-time slot in the calendar (TODO: add a pointer to it).
+1. The event host must add/update/remove the event details and reserved date-time slot in the calendar.
 2. The host of a given event should be in the lab during:
 	- preparations before that event
 	- holding the event
 	- cleaning and putting the rooms in order after the event
 3. The host must present the lab to the audience at the beginning of the event
-4. TODO: where to collect the statistics from the events?
+4. The host must send the statistics to the lab's executive body.
 5. An event host may withdraw from hosting at any time.
 If there are no other hosts for this event, then the last one must remove the reservation.

 If there are many hosts for a given event, they can split their responsibilities.